 My studio days in Seattle were more limited due to maintaining a design job while training for trail running.
 I was a volunteer in the arts during this time, but more of a fan than maker.
 It's a break from full time studio work that I am glad I took.
 The small number of works from this time period vary in concept and content from painting to painting.

 Bremerton was where I got my start in the art world.
 Prior to opening my own gallery in town representing myself and other artists of the area, I was building up my network via creating the Bremerton Art News, which brought together a variety of art practices and helped market the downtown arts district.
 My focus at the time was depicting starlings as stand-ins for humanity.
-This is also when the Eternal Counting series was painted during the Iraq war.
+This is also when the Eternal Counting series was started during the Iraq war.

 Ballard was where I had my first post-collegiate studio.
 It was here that I discovered my love for birds in my art and began to focus on them solely while drawing and painting.